yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 1. Click **Create**.

-1. Optionally, if HTTPS is enabled, you can use the **Manage Peer Certificates** dialog to set up a root certificate of the other node.
+1. If the HTTPS protocol is enabled, you can use the **Manage Peer Certificates** dialog to set up a root certificate of other instances.

 1. Switch to **Instance Configuration**.